 Turning Consumer Trends Into Sales Tips: Delivering the Change Consumers Want

 This is the fourth installment in my series based on a recent “trends” report released recently by Sheryl Connelly, Global Consumer Trends and Futurist at Ford Motor Company.
 I originally mentioned the Ford Trend’s Report in this post.
 The study tracks trends reflecting the opinions and behaviors of modern consumers.
-And in turn, I think many of them suggest sales tips to better engage those consumers.
+And I think many of them suggest sales tips to better engage those consumers.

 Today, I’d like to discuss a trend from the report that has huge implications: change.
 We all look forward to positive change in our world, our businesses and in our own lives.
 Today’s consumers seem determined to make change happen.
 Therefore, they support many causes related to social issues, the environment and more.
-But as the Ford report shows, there are many different opinions about the best ways to get there.
+But as the Ford report shows, there are many opinions about the best ways to get there.

 Talking vs. Acting